Golden Crescent Habitat for Humanity is completely volunteer-driven.

 There are several ways you can engage with Habitat on our job site.

-If you are an experienced carpenter, and have volunteered with Golden Crescent Habitat for Humanity over the course of several builds, you may be qualified to be a house leader.
+If you are an experienced carpenter, and have volunteered with Golden Crescent Habitat for Humanity over the course of several builds, you may qualify to be a house leader.

 Being a house leader means committing to oversee work on one house for a period of 4-6 weeks.